darwinia-network/indexer/subql/README.md

 Please create new commit to main branch. and the commit message format like this

 ```
-[deploy-subql] mmr darwinia pangolin | apps all
+[deploy-subql] mmr darwinia pangolin | feemarket all
 ```

-this means you want to deploy project `mmr` and `apps`
+this means you want to deploy project `mmr` and `feemarket`

-the `mmr` project will be deployed with chain `darwinia` and `pangolin` the `apps` project will be deployed to all chains, it's defined by [subql-project-chain.json](../.maintain/subql-project-chain.json)
+the `mmr` project will be deployed with chain `darwinia` and `pangolin` the `feemarket` project will be deployed to all chains, it's defined by [subql-project-chain.json](../.maintain/subql-project-chain.json)